• Skip to primary navigation

 180 g (6.3 oz) full fat cream cheese

-• Add the softened butter, confectioners' sugar and vanilla bean paste and whisk again (start slow, so the confectioners's sugar doesn't fly out), until you have a smooth cream cheese frosting.
+• Add the softened butter, confectioners' sugar, and vanilla bean paste and whisk again (start slow, so the confectioners's sugar doesn't fly out), until you have a smooth cream cheese frosting.
 Put to one side.

-70 g (4 ½ tablespoons) unsalted butter, 180 g (1 ½ cups) confectioners' sugar, 1 teaspoon vanilla bean paste
+70 g (4 1/2 tbsp) unsalted butter, 180 g (1 1/2 cups) confectioners' sugar, 1 tsp vanilla bean paste

 • When the cinnamon rolls have finished baking, remove from the oven and leave to cool for 5 minutes.